mflage/weewx-Weather34/www/README.md

 Cumulus Version available via download and more info supported by Ken True ( https://github.com/ktrue/CU-HWS ).
 This version now also supports WeeWX and WeatherCat

+# Credits for this version

 Apart from Brian Underdown without him, this template would never exist, I would aslo like to acknowledge the following people: -

 Jerry Dietrich for his massive contribution in converting my wild ideas into reality, putting me straight on my mediocre coding skills and having the patience of a dozen saints.

+Gary Roderick for his original coding of Highcharts for WeeWX.

 William Bailey aka Lightmaster who maitains the MB version of Weather34.
 Incredibly helpful and always on the end of Telegram when I need a chat, night or day.